On this page:

 Families and the school community must collaborate to empower students to learn about and accept the diverse, intersectional identities of others.
 In all facets of teaching and learning, the Board promotes anti-oppression, equity and inclusion.
 We must unequivocally show our support for social justice and human rights, as well as the ideals that will help create responsible citizens for a democratic and inclusive society.

-The Code of Conduct applies to all members of the school community including students, parents or guardians, school bus drivers, volunteers, school staff and community groups, whether they are on York Region School Board property, in a virtual learning environment, on school buses, at school-authorized events or activities, in before-and after-school programs including co-curricular activities and field trips and may be applied to any other circumstances connected to the school that may have an impact on the school climate.
+The Code of Conduct applies to all members of the school community including students, parents or guardians, school bus drivers, volunteers, school staff and community groups are included in the Code of Conduct, whether they are on York Region School Board property, in a virtual learning environment, on school buses, at school-authorized events or activities, in before-and after-school programs including co-curricular activities and field trips and may be applied to any other circumstances connected to the school that may have an impact on the school climate.

 To enhance caring and safe school climates, positive student behaviour supports are provided and inappropriate behaviour is addressed using a progressive discipline approach that takes into account mitigating factors.